-Created in 1993 by the Harlem Globetrotters, the prestigious “Legends” ring is presented to retired Globetrotters who have made a major contribution to the success and development of the organization.
-Each honoree exemplifies the Harlem Globetrotters humanitarian contributions.
+Created by the Harlem Globetrotters organization in 1993, the “Legends” ring is presented to retired Globetrotters who have made a major contribution to the success and development of the Hall of Fame organization.
+Each honoree exemplifies the Harlem Globetrotters’ humanitarian contributions and it’s the second highest honor a former player can receive outside of jersey retirement.

 HUBERT "GEESE" AUSBIE